label_based_euclidean_cluster#

 Purpose#

-label_based_euclidean_cluster converts a semantically segmented pointcloud into DetectedObjects.
+label_based_euclidean_cluster converts object-compatible semantic pointcloud labels into DetectedObjects.

 It groups points by semantic class, clusters each label bucket independently, and estimates a shape for every resulting cluster.

-This node is intended for segmented pointcloud inputs that provide semantic labels as class_id, and optionally per-point confidence as probability.
+This node is intended for segmented pointcloud inputs published as autoware::point_types::PointXYZCPE, which carry the semantic label as class_id and the per-point confidence as probability.

 Inputs / Outputs#